CodeReclaimers/neat-python/docs/module_summaries.rst

       :return: Object that can be used with :py:meth:`Population.run <population.Population.run>` to restart the simulation.
       :rtype: :py:class:`Population <population.Population>` object.

-.. todo:: Put in links to the customization page.

 .. py:module:: config
    :synopsis: Does general configuration parsing; used by other classes for their configuration.